ujwalabhishek/s3backup-php/README.md

 - (optionally) Removes old backups according to a grandfather-father-son based schedule

 ## Installation
-- Copy the backup.dist.php file to a new file name, like backup.php
+- Copy the backup.dist.php file to a new file name, like index.php
 - Add your Amazon AWS access key, password, and bucket in the backup.php file provided.
 - Customize the files and database servers that are backed up.
 - You may optionally list any number of .php files underneath the "backups" folder.
 Each one will be executed.